thesheepcat/kwitter/README.md

 - Even if User B follow or support User A, User A can freely decide to block User B, blocking notifications related to all main actions (comments, mentions, retweek, quotes);
 - User B can freely mention User A and comment, retweek and quote User A contents but User A will never be notified about these actions.

+###  Endorsing (suggesting) users
+- User A like User B so much that he feels like User B deserve an endorsement, due to the value of his contents;
+- User A broadcast an "endorsement" message to all his supporting users, suggesting to follow and support User B;
+- All users supporting User A receive a notification which invites them to support User B.

 ## Main technical requirements
-- Hosted or local
+- The app should work both locally (on a PC, for a single user) and hosted (exposed on the internet, for multiple users);
-- Only requirement is a local Kaspa node (to be completely decentralized)
+- For a single user, the only requirement to run this app is a local Kaspa node running on mainnet (to be completely decentralized).

 ## Potential architecture - Communication scheme